monet/monet.js/README.md

 This library is inspired by those that have come before, especially the [FunctionalJava][functionalJava] and [Scalaz][scalaz] projects.

-While functional programming may be alien to you, this library is a simple way to introduce monads and pure functional programming into your daily practises.
+While functional programming may be alien to you, this library is a simple way to introduce monads and pure functional programming into your daily practices.

 ## Documentation